 - Revolutionary Russia: A History in Documents, co-author with Robert Weinberg (Oxford University Press, 2010).

 - Editor and co-author of introductory essay for Mary M. Leder, My Life in Stalinist Russia: An American Woman Looks Back (Indiana University Press, 2001).

 - Sonia’s Daughters: Prostitutes and Their Regulation in Imperial Russia (University of California Press, 1995).

-Selected publication by Dr. Katherine Epstein, Assistant Professor of History
+Selected publication by Dr. Katherine Epstein, Associate Professor of History

 - Torpedo: Inventing the Military-Industrial Complex (Harvard University Press, 2013).

 Selected publication by Dr. Wayne Glasker, Associate Professor of History

 - Black Students in the Ivory Tower: African American Student Activism at the University of Pennsylvania, 1967-1990 (University of Massachusetts Press, 2002).